(Photo: Spencer Barnes/WCSN)

 “We play a defense that blitzes a lot too,” Coleman said.
 “All fall camp we had to deal with what we call ‘Star Wars’.
 Stuff flying at us from each and every direction”

-Throughout the spring and fall camps the line has had to deal with every variation of blitzes and rush that ASU defensive coordinator Brian Ward has concocted for this seasons use.
+Throughout the spring and fall camps the line has had to deal with every variation of blitzes and rush that ASU defensive coordinator Brian Ward has concocted for this season’s use.
 Evidently, Ward’s empirical style of defense has adequately prepared the Sun Devil line to get out of the blocks firing in 2024 as the Sun Devils have started a season undefeated through 2 games for the first time since 2021.

 Much of the team’s early success has been due to its imposing ground game.
 ASU’s 587 total rushing yards and 293.5 rushing yards per game are good for seventh and eighth in the country respectively to date.
 The success is spearheaded by the blocking upfront and the violence the group plays with.
 Their mentality is something that’s been instilled in them by their coach, Saga Tuitele

-“Coach Saga has instilled in us a good standard that we have to uphold,” redshirt junior offensive lineman Leif Fautanu said.
+“Coach Saga has instilled in us a good standard that we have to uphold,” redshirt senior offensive lineman Leif Fautanu said.
 “I feel like the physicality and all the violence that we practice with each and every day carries over to the game.
 That’s what we’ve shown these past two weeks.”

 The team’s 106 rushing attempts next to only 42 passing attempts over the two opening games of the season is evidence of the satisfaction in the production from the run game so far.
 While those numbers could seem slanted towards an unhealthy workload on the guys up front, it’s what this group lives for.